Explainable Activity Recognition for Smart Home Systems

-The second component of our system, presented in Section \ref{sec:xai-models}, generates the natural language explanations, $\mathcal{E}$, that describe the features of $S'$ that most significantly contributed to the classifier's decision.
+The second component of our framework, presented in Section \ref{sec:xai-models}, generates the natural language explanations, $\mathcal{E}$, that describe the features of $S'$ that most significantly contributed to the classifier's decision.
 Our work evaluates four different techniques for explanation generation based on state-of-the-art techniques in XAI.
+Specifically, we extend the following three leading XAI methods from the literature:
-Since this is the first work to examine natural language explanations for activity recognition, we do not contribute an entirely new XAI algorithm but rather evaluate how current leading methods in the fields of XAI and AR can be brought together to address the unique temporal data challenges presented by the smart home activity recognition domain.
-Specifically, we extend the following three leading XAI methods from the literature: \begin{description} \item [Local Interpretable Model-agnostic Explanations (LIME) \cite{ribeiro2016should}] -- a model-agnostic XAI technique that explains the predictions of a black-box classifier by learning an interpretable model locally around the prediction;

-\item [Anchors \cite{ribeiro2018anchors}] -- a model-agnostic XAI technique that explains the behavior of black-box models with high-precision rules found via a multi-arm-bandit search ; and

-\item [SHapley Additive exPlanations (SHAP) \cite{lundberg2017unified}] -- a model-agnostic XAI technique that calculates Shapley values \cite{shapley201617} to understand the feature importance of all features utilized by a black-box model for a prediction. \end{description}
+\begin{description} \item [Local Interpretable Model-agnostic Explanations (LIME) \cite{ribeiro2016should}] -- a model-agnostic XAI technique that explains the predictions of a black-box classifier by learning an interpretable model locally around the prediction; \item [Anchors \cite{ribeiro2018anchors}] -- a model-agnostic XAI technique that explains the behavior of black-box models with high-precision rules found via a multi-arm-bandit search; and \item [SHapley Additive exPlanations (SHAP) \cite{lundberg2017unified}] -- a model-agnostic XAI technique that calculates Shapley values \cite{shapley201617} to understand the feature importance of all features utilized by a black-box model for a prediction. \end{description}